highlando/academic-kickstart/content/post/covid-19-trends/index.md

 See the [pdf file](slopes-dsifc.pdf) for more countries and a better resolution of the plots.

 {{< figure src="slopes-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties for a number of countries.
 The colored background marks the days where the number of deaths was below 100, 300, 900, 2700, 8100, 24300, ..., respectively.
-The upper 6 countries are always shown.
-The lower 2 countries change occasionally.
+The first 5 countries are always shown.
+The other 3 countries change occasionally.
 See the [pdf](slopes-dsifc.pdf) for all countries." lightbox="true" >}}

 ## Explanations of the Data Representation